-Names of Gaelic Irish origin have particular characteristics.
-For example, the word ‘down’ means ‘fortress’ and originates from the word ‘dun’.
-Hence, Downpatrick would mean ‘the fortress of Patrick’.
-Dundrum means ‘fort on the long hill’.
+Names of Gaelic Irish origin are known for having specific characteristics.
+An example include the word ‘down’, which means ‘fortress’ and has origins in the word ‘dun’.
+In fact, Dundrum means ‘fortress on the long hill’.

-After the foundation of the Irish Free State in 1922, some English names in the Republic of Ireland were changed back to their original Gaelic form.
+After the Irish Free State was founded in 1922, some English names in the Republic of Ireland were changed back to their original Gaelic form.
 In fact, in most cases the original Irish Gaelic name became the only official name.
 An example of this would be in Kingstown, which was returned to it’s original name Dún Laoghaire in both languages.
 This was also the case in Newbridge, which returned to Droichead Nua, Parsontown, which returned to Birr, and Philipstown, which returned to Daingean.

 "Ireland and Place Names".
 HistoryLearning.com.
 2015.
 Web.